 Dr. Wonsuk Ma

-Dean, Distinguished Professor of Global Christianity
+Dean, College of Theology and Ministry, Distinguished Professor of Global Christianity

 Dr. Ma is a Korean Pentecostal scholar who spent most of his career life in four countries.
 His first theological study was at Hansei University (then, Full Gospel Theological College), during which he spent two years in Vietnam as a soldier.
 His first ministry was at an Assembly of God church at the original place where David Yonggi Cho had opened his first tent church.
 During this short 2.5 year period, he ministered among youths, married his wife Julie, and received ordination.